 We understand that you may have concerns, and we are taking steps to ensure the safety of our students, staff and visitors during the situation.
-We understand that our applicants and offer holders will also have concerns about the ongoing outbreak, and you can read more about our plans to return to small group teaching in September 2021 here.
+We understand that our applicants and offer holders will also have questions about the ongoing outbreak, and you can read more about our plans to return to small group teaching in September 2021 here.

 Frequently Asked Questions

 What are the symptoms of COVID-19?

 Based on current evidence, typical symptoms of COVID-19: